34 free things to see & do in Las Vegas

 - Sunset Stampede at Sam's Town.
 Chronicles the Western pioneer experience with music, dancing water, and a laser light show.
 Shows at 2, 4, 6, 8, and 10pm daily, 5111 Boulder Highway. (more)

 Spectacles & Photo-ops

 - Medieval Castle.
-The Excalibur's architecture is of a medieval castle.
+The Excalibur's architecture as a throwback to the time of King Arthur.

 - New York City Skyline.
 The exterior of the New York New York casino features a NYC skyline, including an impressively large replica of the Statue of Liberty.
 You can also walk a replica Brooklyn Bridge.